• Level 3

 Bespoke Complex Care Training

-Complex care training provides caregivers with specialised skills and knowledge to support individuals with complex medical issues or disabilities.
-It covers a variety of topics, including clinical skills, communication techniques, safety protocols, and documentation practices.
-Our training is designed to support individuals with a Personal Health Budget (PHB) and can be customised to meet specific needs and requirements.
+Complex care training equips caregivers with the skills to support people with complex medical needs or disabilities.
+It covers clinical tasks, communication, safety, and documentation.
+The training supports those with a Personal Health Budget (PHB) and can be tailored to specific needs.

 Gain the required skills